karvounis/forem-resources/files/forem/terraform_provider_intro.md

 ## Conclusion

 I really hope that this provider is going to help all people using **Forem**.
-In fact, this very article has been generated using this provider.
-I welcome any contributions to the provider and I would appreciate any feedback in the comments section!
+In fact, this very article has been generated using this provider!
+You do not believe me?
+Check the Terraform [article resource](https://github.com/karvounis/forem-resources/blob/master/articles_forem.tf#L1-L7) and the actual [Markdown file](https://github.com/karvounis/forem-resources/blob/master/files/forem/terraform_provider_intro.md)! :wink:

+Any contributions to the provider are welcome and I would appreciate any feedback in the comments section!

 ## Useful links